Semidefinite programming relaxations for quantum correlations: Quantum communication

 \subsection{Dimension constraints}

 A natural quantifier of communication is the dimension of the alphabet of the message sent from Alice to Bob.
 Classically, Alice's message is selected from a $d$-valued alphabet $\{1,\ldots,d\}$, whereas in the quantum case, the message is a state $\rho_x$ selected from a $d$-dimensional Hilbert space.
-While Holevo's \cite{Holevo1973} theorem ensures that such quantum systems cannot be used to transmit a message more efficiently than the corresponding classical systems, it is well-known that there are many other communication tasks in which quantum messages provide an advantage over classical messages, see e.g.~\citet{Ambainis2002, Nayak1999, Galvao2001}.
+While Holevo's theorem \cite{Holevo1973} ensures that such quantum systems cannot be used to transmit a message more efficiently than the corresponding classical systems, it is well-known that there are many other communication tasks in which quantum messages provide an advantage over classical messages.
+Examples are the random access codes previously mentioned in Section \ref{seccomscenario} \cite{Ambainis2002, Nayak1999} and distributed computation \cite{Galvao2001}.

-A central question is to characterise the set of quantum correlations, $\mathcal{Q}$, that can be generated between Alice and Bob for a fixed number of inputs ($X$ and $Y$ respectively) and a fixed number of outputs for Bob ($N$), when Alice sends a $d$-dimensional state to Bob (recall Section~\ref{seccomscenario}).
+A central goal is to characterise the set of quantum correlations, $\mathcal{Q}$, that can be generated between Alice and Bob for a fixed number of inputs ($X$ and $Y$, respectively) and a fixed number of outputs for Bob ($N$), when Alice sends a $d$-dimensional state to Bob (recall Section~\ref{seccomscenario}).
 These correlations are given by the Born rule in Eq.~\eqref{BornCom}.
-Commonly, this problem is investigated while granting Alice and Bob unbounded shared randomness.
+This problem is commonly investigated while granting Alice and Bob unbounded shared randomness.
 This renders $\mathcal{Q}$ convex and the task particularly suitable to SDP methods.
 It should be noted that the same problem without shared randomness deals with a non-convex correlation set, which leads to very different quantum predictions; see e.g.~\citet{Hayashi2006, Bowles2014, Vicente2017, Tavakoli2020indep}.
-Bounds on $\mathcal{Q}$ are not only important for determining the non-classicality enabled by quantum theory, but they also serve as an important tool for quantum information applications.
-SDP relaxations of $\mathcal{Q}$ are useful for this purpose, in particular since conventional analytical bounds on $\mathcal{Q}$ only are possible in rare special cases, see e.g.~\citet{Brunner2013q, Farkas2019, Frenkel2015}.
+Outer and inner approximations to $\mathcal{Q}$ not only are important for determining the non-classicality enabled by quantum theory, but also serve as an important tool for quantum information applications.
+SDP relaxations of $\mathcal{Q}$ are useful for this purpose, in particular since conventional analytical bounds on $\mathcal{Q}$ are possible only in rare special cases, see e.g.~\citet{Brunner2013q, Farkas2019, Frenkel2015}.